City identifies 2 officers, 1 paramedic killed in Burnsville, Minnesota; suspect also dead

 Neighbors describe the scene

-Jason Skog said he started to see a large police and SWAT presence in his Burnsville neighborhood at about 2 a.m., but said things escalated three hours later at 5 a.m.
+Jason Skog said he started to see a large police and SWAT presence in the neighborhood at about 2 a.m., but said things escalated around 5 a.m.

 "I heard a loud explosion, which I chalked up right away to a motor going off, like a firework.
 But then like a minute later I heard another one, followed shortly thereafter by a series of gunfire, really rapid," Skog said.
 "Then I knew right away that something bad was taking place."